Municipal Property Transfer Tax (IMT)

 - Lease agreements for more than 30 years;

-- The acquisition of 75% or more of the share capital of a company owning real estate located in Portugal.
+- The acquisition of 75% or more of the share capital of a company owning real estate located in Portugal, if certain conditions are met;

 - The assignment of promissory agreements which contains clauses under the terms of which the purchaser may transfer his contractual position to third parties;